superp0tat0/CHL7001/README.md

     * Compare different image enhancement techniques, the optimum solution we had is **CLAHE**
 1. Dense121_transfer_learning.ipynb
     * Compare the transfer_learning on CheXNet with Naive Dense 121 model for classification tasks.
-1. EffNet_train.ipynb
+1. EffNet_train.ipynb (To be transferred from cloud to github)
     * Train the efficient net for image classification tasks.
-1. FRCNN_train.ipynb
+1. FRCNN_train.ipynb (To be transferred from cloud to github)
     * Train the Faster RCNN for object detection tasks.
 1. YOLO_train_scripts.ipynb
     * Train the YOLOv5 model for object detection tasks.
-1. prediction.ipynb
+1. prediction.ipynb (To be transferred from cloud to github)
     * generate the predictions based on cached models.
 Used for Kaggle competition submissions
-1. utils.ipynb
+1. utils.ipynb (To be transferred from cloud to github)
     * Helper functions that will be reused.
-1. Cloud_Deployment.ipynb
+1. Cloud_Deployment.ipynb (To be Done)
     * Deploy the optimum YOLOv5 model with AWS SageMaker for real time predictions.
 I haven't yet build the APIs, so you need to upload the image locally.

 # Future Work